margo/specification/system-design/specification/specification-version-management.md

 Margo uses one public semantic version for the official Margo release(s) and applies it to these deliverables at release time:

-Current Preview Release deliverables include:
+The current Preview Release deliverables include:
 - Specification
 - Open API Specification(s)
 - Code first sandbox